-Both of these methods will allow you to increase your savings without feeling like you took a huge chunk out of your income.
+Both methods outlined above allow you to increase your savings without feeling like you took a huge chunk out of your income.
 Once you decide on a method of choice, you can automate your contributions, allowing the employer to automatically contribute part of your wages to the 401(k) on your behalf.

 Optimize Your 401(k) Allocations

 A 401(k) is an account type, not an investment.
 Once you contribute money, you’ll need to decide how you want to invest it by choosing an investment option available in your 401(k) plan.
 Typically, 401(k)s don't offer individual stock investments.
 Instead, you'll likely have a choice of several mutual funds, which are investments that contain a basket of stocks and bonds.
 You’ll need to determine how you want to divide your money between the different funds—a process called asset allocation.

 There is no universally correct allocation for everyone, as it depends on your risk tolerance and investment goals, which may change over time.

 Saving for Retirement While Paying Down Debt

-When you’re in your 20s, the reality is that you’ll be making student loan payments, paying credit card bills, and juggling debt, all while making regular contributions to save for retirement.
-To devote the proper amount of attention to your savings and not put it off, you’ll need to be mindful of your budget.
+When you're in your 20s, the reality is that you'll be making student loan payments, paying credit card bills, and juggling debt.
+As a result, making regular contributions to save for retirement can be challenging.
+To devote the proper amount of attention to your savings and not put it off, you'll need to be mindful of your budget.

 Consider following a structure like the 50/30/20 rule of thumb, which calls for allocating 50% of your paycheck for needs, 30% for wants, and 20% for goals.
 The 20% dedicated to goal spending includes both making debt payments and saving for retirement.
-Whatever method you decide to use, the important thing is that it’s a plan you can stick with.
-If you don’t follow through with your plan, you risk getting behind on your retirement savings.
+Whatever method you decide to use, it's important to choose a budget plan that is right for you.
+If you don't follow through with your plan, you risk falling behind on your retirement savings.